 If you have dreamed about going somewhere all your life, stop whining and plan how to go there.
 I am sure there is a way for you to save some money and learn a few basic phrases in a local language.
 If you are sure that you need expensive clothes and a new car, maybe budget travel is not for you.
 In that case, please don’t tell me about your dream trip every time we meet because I am tired of the same old story.

 Since goblins love to travel, but usually do it on budget, we use Airbnb.
-By using this link to subscribe, you get 20 eur of your first trip, and we get a little discount on our next.
+By using this link to subscribe, you get 30 eur of your first trip, and we get a little discount on our next.
 If you are not into Airbnb, there is a Booking.com banner on the right side of our page.
-If you are looking for a travel gear, visit our Goblin shop.
 Travel as much as you can.